-Pirate Emma, quite reluctant to move up to Kindergarten where the classroom theme is Space, relents and declares herself a Space Pirate.
+Pirate Emma, reluctant to move up to Kindergarten where the classroom theme is Space, relents and declares herself a Space Pirate.
 We have created a way for you to make a simple Pirate Spyglass with readers and then, with a few space-age tricks, transform the spyglass into a rocket ship.

-You will need to source: 11" paper towel roll or a 10-12 " cardboard craft tube, 1 for each pirate 9 oz / 3.75 " paper cup (we like the Amscan Silver Paper Cups), 1 for each pirate For adult use only: X-acto or craft knife Glue stick JAN BURNEY Clear tape Crayons, markers, or colored pencils Craft tape or misc. items for decorating (optional) You might also: Follow the instructions on the Pirate Spyglass sheet V/89 (page 18) to prep the cups for your readers and to lead the activity.
+You will need to source: 11" paper towel roll or a 10-12 " cardboard craft tube, 1 for each pirate 9 oz / 3.75 " paper cup (we like the Amscan Silver Paper Cups), 1 for each pirate Glue stick Clear tape Crayons, markers, or colored pencils Craft tape or misc. items for decorating (optional) For adult use only: X-acto or craft knife A recent You might also: Follow the instructions on the Pirate Spyglass sheet V/S/3 (page 18) to prep the cups for your readers and to lead the A C activity.
 Follow the instructions on the Space Pirate Rocket sheets (page 19-20) to lead the follow-up activity.
-If you do not have time to make the spyglasses into rockets, the two rocket sheets for an at-home transformation. consider sending your pirates home with FAMILY TAKE-AWAY: KINDERGARTEN TRANSITION Δηνίζε Author Lisa Robinson is a practicing child and adult psychia a sheet of advice for families to help their child transition to Print out the How to Help Your Child Transition to Kind ergarten & Beyond guide (page 21) for all of your families.
+If you do not have time to make the spyglasses into rockets, on the two rocket sheets for an at-home transformation. consider sending your pirates home with FAMILY TAKE-AWAY: KINDERGARTEN TRANSITION (ADVICE Author Lisa Robinson is a practicing child and adult psychiat a sheet of advice for families to help their child transition to Print out the How to Help Your Child Transition to Kind ergarten & Beyond guide (page 21) for all of your families.
 Consider using the guide to shape a post-read dialogue a bout transitions.
 DAY OF THE EVENT Hang your pennant banner.
-Gather sponges and water for temporary tattoo applicati ion.
+Gather sponges and water for temporary tattoo applicati on.
 Lay out your headbands and clear tape.
-Lay out your pirate flag sheets, flag poles, and glue sticks · · Lay out your supplies to make Pirate Spyglasses and Spa Lav out Family Take-Aways.
+Lay out your pirate flag sheets, flag poles, and glue sticks Lay out your supplies to make Pirate Spyglasses and Space ce Pirate Rockets.
+Lay out Family Take-Aways.

 Tattoo your pirates as they arrive and/or fit them with pirate headbands.
 Read aloud Pirates Don't Go to Kindergarten by Lisa Robinson and illustrated by Eda Kaban (Two Lions) and lead a conversation on transitions.
 Lead the Pirate Spyglasses and Space Pirate Rockets activities.
 Send pirates home with the How to Help Your Child Transition to Kindergarten & Beyond sheet and any activities you choose.
 Blast off, Cap'n.
-You now deserve a holiday on the deck on your choice.
+You now deserve a holiday on the deck of your choice.